We’re Going on a Bear Hunt (Australian Version)

 We’ll have to go through it

-Run, skip, run, skip
+Run, skip, run and skip

 We're going on a bear hunt